BootBlock/PoSh-Backup/README.md

 *   `-Simulate`: Runs in simulation mode.
 Local archiving, remote transfers, retention actions (archive and log), checksum operations, SFX creation, CPU affinity application, and post-run system actions are logged but not actually executed.
 *   `-TreatSevenZipWarningsAsSuccessCLI`: Forces 7-Zip exit code 1 (Warning) from *local* archiving to be treated as a success for the job status, overriding any configuration settings.
 *   `-SevenZipCpuAffinityCLI <AffinityString>`: Overrides any configured 7-Zip CPU core affinity.
 Examples: `"0,1"` or `"0x3"`.
+*   `-SevenZipIncludeListFileCLI <FilePath>` (New): Overrides any configured 7-Zip include list file with the specified file path.
+*   `-SevenZipExcludeListFileCLI <FilePath>` (New): Overrides any configured 7-Zip exclude list file with the specified file path.
 *   `-LogRetentionCountCLI <Count>` (New): Overrides all configured log retention counts (global, job, set).
 Specifies the number of log files to keep per job name pattern.
 A value of `0` means infinite retention (keep all logs).
 *   `-PauseBehaviourCLI <Always|Never|OnFailure|OnWarning|OnFailureOrWarning>`: Controls if the script pauses with a "Press any key to continue" message before exiting.
 Overrides the `PauseBeforeExit` setting in the configuration file.
 *   `-PostRunActionCli <Action>`: Overrides all configured post-run actions.